 Redevelopment has also included an increased focus on assessment in the workplace to confirm competence in practice, meaning employers have a trusted way of ensuring that officers develop skilled practices to ensure individuals in custody or detention are treated with dignity and respect and helped to find a new way of life, whilst maintaining a safe, secure, and structured environment.

 Tony Summers, Head of Learning, Capability, and People Development, G4S said: “G4S Custodial and Detention Services UK will use SFJ Awards’ new custodial qualification as part of the Custody and Detention Officer Apprenticeship framework in Wales.
 The apprenticeship is a key element of developing the capabilities of new officers and ensures our employees in Wales are given the same opportunity for development as colleagues in England.
 The apprenticeship will be part of the induction of all new officers at HMP & YOI Parc.”

 Our new SFJ Awards Level 3 Diploma in the Management and Care of Individuals in Custody or Detention qualification is available today, regulated in England and Wales.
 By updating the content, it now not only supports apprenticeship development but its value to the sector has been enhanced by making it accessible to staff working in an even wider range of custodial contexts.

-Please view all of our Custodial Care qualifications here and get in touch with our team for more information on how these qualifications can help provide your workforce with the skills they need to deliver high quality care and services today.
+Find a range of Custodial Care qualifications here and get in touch with our team for more information on how these qualifications can help provide your workforce with the skills they need to deliver high-quality care and services today.